anquanscan/sec-tools/README.md

 [cookiestorage](https://github.com/OlegKunitsyn/cookiestorage): Auth Cookie Storage for Zend Framework 1.x
 [SIGC2](https://github.com/dc401/SIGC2): A simple proof of concept client and server script to send codified messages in the form of signals to PC's on the domain in Windows over SMB.
 Some features include randomization timing and actions based on different signaling conditions.
 [TheRoadOfSO](https://github.com/satan1a/TheRoadOfSO): 学习安全运营的记录 | The knowledge base of security operation
 [Orwell-RAT-and-Botnet](https://github.com/LandonPowell/Orwell-RAT-and-Botnet): Orwell is a RAT and Botnet designed as a trio of programs by Landon Powell.
+[SOUL-Airport-luggage-security](https://github.com/manandoshi1607/SOUL-Airport-luggage-security): Virtually binds a passenger’s identity to his/her luggage using biometrics (fingerprint) and artifact (QR code) to ensure that a passenger can only access luggage he/she owns.